Skip to main content

 Cruise ships invariably depart port in late afternoon sailing all night to arrive at the next port and its Shore Excursions.
 Often, however, a cruise ship spends more than a full day at sea i.e. a ‘sea-day’ usually far from land with only endless ocean vistas …. sailing to the next port-of-call.
 PIK K10 sunset off ship's side

-(VID Embedded: from Scand Cruise: early morning port entry)
+(VID Embed: from Scand Cruise: early morning port entry)

 Eventually, you’ll settle into a deck chair with a cool drink savoring the expansive ocean views you have dreamt of, then, …. fall into conversation with a few of the 1000’s of other passengers.
 Life is good!
 PIK K10 peeps on deck